cityofaustin/digital-services-style-guide/_words/writing-service-pages.md

 ## Write out clear steps
 {: #steps }

 The steps a resident must take to receive a service from the city need to be broken down to their simplest form.
-Each step should include a signle action the user must take, and there should not be multiple actions within a step.
+Each step should include a single action the user must take, and there should not be multiple actions within a step.
 However, steps may include necessary clarifications.

 Since steps are single actions, they should be in a command format and, like a service page title, start with a verb.